yanrocklu/react-display-movie/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-A web application that displays movies as a list of tiles.
-Each tile displays movie detail such as title, actors, description, poster.

 ### Link To the Live Demo

 https://yanrocklu.github.io/react-display-movie/

 ### Project Introduction

-This is a React web application using 2 levels deep nested components.
+This is a React web application that displays movies as a list of tiles.
+Each tile displays movie detail such as title, actors, description, poster.

-The application is composed of the following components:
+The application uses 2 levels deep nested components:

 * Header - A header that displays app title